Last updated 1 September 2021

-Divisions 300 to 313 of the Criminal Code Act 1995 (Cth) (Cth Criminal Code) deal with serious drug offences and contain the offence provisions relating to controlled drugs, plants and precursors.
+Divisions 300 to 313 of the Criminal Code Act 1995 (Cth) (Cth Criminal Code) deal with serious drug offences and offences relating to controlled drugs, plants and precursors.

-‘Controlled’ drugs, plants and precursors are defined in ss 301.1–301.3 of the Cth Criminal Code and identified in regs 5A–5C and sch 3 of the Criminal Code Regulations 2002 (Cth) (Regulations).
-The definition includes analogues of controlled drugs and a salt/ester of a controlled precursor, and can be determined by the responsible minister in emergency declarations.
+‘Controlled’ drugs, plants and precursors are defined in ss 301.1 to 301.3 of the Cth Criminal Code and identified in regs 11 to 13 and sch 1 of the Criminal Code Regulations 2019 (Cth) (Cth Regulations).
+The definition of ‘controlled drug’ includes drug analogues, which are synthetic drugs that mimic the effects of controlled drugs.
+The Minister for Home Affairs is responsible for the Australian Federal Police and may also determine a substance to be a controlled drug, plant or precursor by way of an emergency declaration.

-Under the Cth Criminal Code, penalties for drug offences are affected by the type and quantity of the drug involved, particularly whether it is a commercial quantity, a marketable quantity or a trafficable quantity.
-The quantities for each category and each type of drug are set out in sch 3 of the Regulations.
+Under the Cth Criminal Code, penalties for drug offences are affected by the type and quantity of the drug involved, particularly whether it is a commercial quantity, a marketable quantity or a traffickable quantity.
+The quantities for each category and each type of drug are set out in sch 1 of the Cth Regulations.
 Derivative forms of drugs are also addressed in the legislation.

-Many of the federal offence provisions contain evidentiary presumptions relating to some offence elements.
-In practical terms, this will mean that an accused person may bear the burden of proving, on the balance of probabilities, that the situation or their intention was otherwise than as presumed by the Cth Criminal Code.
+Like the Drugs Misuse Act 1986 (Qld), the Cth Criminal Code contains evidentiary presumptions relating to some offence elements.
+In practical terms, this means that an accused person may bear the burden of proving, on the balance of probabilities, that the situation or their intention was otherwise than as presumed by the Cth Criminal Code.

 Trafficking in controlled drugs

 Division 302 of the Cth Criminal Code sets out the trafficking offences.
-Trafficking is widely defined and includes selling, preparing, transporting, guarding or concealing and possessing a substance with the intent to sell.
-Higher penalties attach to the offence of trafficking a controlled drug in commercial or marketable quantities.
+Trafficking is defined broadly to include selling, preparing, transporting, guarding or concealing and possessing a substance with the intent to sell.
+Higher penalties attach to commercial or marketable quantities of trafficked substances.
 The maximum penalties are:

 Commercial cultivation and selling of controlled plants